edenian-prince/rust-secrets/README.md

 This will prompt you and ask if you want the auto updates.
 Write Y and it will set it up for you.
 Whenever the pre-commit hook runs it will automatically pull from that repo so that your regex file is the most up to date.
 If N is selected, then it will just read the file directly from where you put it and won't run git pull.

-3. Optional - add a provider to just one local repo The hook providers are applied to your global git unless you specify putting them into a single repo with the `--local` flag
+3. Optional - add a provider to just one local repo The hook providers are applied to your global git (with `git config --global --add`) unless you specify putting them into a single repo with the `--local` flag

 ```bash
 git find add-provider --path /full/path/secret.txt --local
 ```

-This will put a local hook/secret ban list into your single repo's `.git/hooks/pre-commit` folder.
+This will put a local hook/secret ban list into your single repo's git config (with `git config --add`).
+You can check with `git config --list`.
 If you already have a hook there it will NOT overwrite it.
-It will create a new file in .git/hooks/git-find-provider.sh and then call it into the existing pre-commit file if it doesn't already exist.

 see `src/providers.rs` for more details